pongloongyeat/mykad/README.md

 A Python package to check if a MyKad number is valid and gets information such as the birthdate, state of birth, etc.

+**Warning**: This is still in pre-release so expect API breakages between versions.

 ## The `MyKad` class

 ```python